josephcantrell14/Untrumpable/README.md

 https://josephcantrell14.itch.io/untrumpable
 https://play.google.com/store/apps/details?id=com.joseph.untrumpable&hl=en_US

-Feel free to use this code however you please, but if you redistribute it or benefit, please credit me or donate by purchasing one of my other games!
+Feel free to use this code however you please, but if you redistribute it or benefit, please credit me and donate by purchasing one of my other games!
 <br><br><br><br>
 Font credits:<br>
 Roboto: https://www.dafont.com/roboto.font<br>